Lachee/discord-rpc-unity/README.md

 By default, the DiscordManager will log to the Unity Console while in the Editor.
 To enable logging in builds, create a [Development Build](https://docs.unity3d.com/Manual/BuildSettings.html) and a new discordrpc.log file will be generated with your app when it runs.

+# Licensing

+The license is MIT so do what you want;

+However, i do appriciate attributations where possible and a link.
+Also if you plan to "fix" the library and sell it, please contribute back to this project with your fixes so others can benifit too.